Manaslu Circuit Tsum Valley Trek - 21 Days

 • What are the symptoms of altitude sickness?

-• Is there any age limit for trekking in Nepal?
+• Is there any age limit for Manaslu Tsum Valley Trek?

 There is no age limit from the government of Nepal for trekking in Nepal.
-However, there can be considered or benefits from the travel agency if you are of below 7 years or over the age of 70.
+However, there trek is best for the age of above 18 years who are fit and have previous trekking experience.

-• Can I hire an extra porter on the trek?
+• Can I hire an extra porter for Manaslu Tsum Valley Trek?

 • Can I buy or rent a sleeping bag in Nepal?

-• What types of insurance should I need to have before coming to Nepal?
+• What types of insurance should I need for this Manaslu Tsum Valley Trek?
 Can I get insurance there?

-Travel insurance is a must if you are traveling to Nepal.
-These insurances help you to cover the costs of numerous travel issues on a trip.
+Travel insurance is a must for this Tsum Valley Trek.
+Having insurances help you to cover the costs of numerous travel issues on a trip.
 Your travel insurance must cover medical services as well as emergency helicopter services.
 Likewise, your insurance must also cover issues like theft, flight delays, and trip cancellations.
 No, you will have to get insurance in your home country.
 This way, you can receive the maximum benefits of travel insurance and you also get to choose from several packages.

-• How long do I walk each day?
+• How long do I walk each day on this Manaslu Tsum Valley Trek?

-During most of the treks, your accommodation will be small lodges or teahouses.
+Accommodation during the Manaslu Tsum Valley Trekking will be in small lodges or teahouses.
 In higher altitudes, tea houses are cheaper and offer basic facilities.
 They provide a simple meal along with warm beds.
-These tea houses are known for their hospitality and good service even in such high altitudes.
+These tea houses are known for their hospitality and good service, even in such high altitudes.
 In lower altitudes and places around Kathmandu, you will find proper hotels which provide quality service and accommodation facilities.
 In camping treks, you will have to sleep in camps and tents with the assistance of our guides and porters.
 During the peak seasons, it is better to have a prior reservation and in extreme conditions, you may have to share a room with strangers.

 • Do you arrange domestic and international flight tickets?